Leaks Leaks — How to Find and Fix Pool Leaks: Complete Guide

 Pool leaks waste thousands of gallons and can undermine your pool's foundation if left unchecked.
 They can also affect your water chemistry since you may be constantly adding fresh water, which affects your overall water balance.

-If you're dealing with multiple leak points or the leak is causing significant daily water loss like yours, prioritize the largest leak first - often fixing the main culprit will dramatically reduce your water loss even if minor seepage remains elsewhere.
+If you're dealing with multiple leak points or the leak is causing significant daily water loss, prioritize the largest leak first - often fixing the main culprit will dramatically reduce your water loss even if minor seepage remains elsewhere.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.